Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ### 2.🛡 Self-Protecting ELF Logic`qslcl.elf` includes:
 -🧬 Chaotic Entropy Capsule

 -🧠Runtime Anti-Manipulation Memory Logic

 -🪞Mirrored Execution Trust

 -💥 Counter-Intrusion Recursive Detection

-Any tampering, reverse engineering, or corporate modification attempts are logged, rejected, or break the ELF's logic by design.---
+Any tampering, reverse engineering, or corporate modification attempts are logged, rejected, or break the ELF's logic by design.

+---

 ### 3.🌐 Global Mirrors
-Even if this repository is removed, forks, `.onion` mirrors, torrents, and signed `.elf` packages will persist.No single takedown can stop this loader's propagation.
+> Even if this repository is removed, forks, `.onion` mirrors, torrents, and signed `.elf` packages will persist.No single takedown can stop this loader's propagation.

 ---